irchelp/irchelp.github.io/misc/ccosmos.md

 Note:

-If you'r not familiar with masking, * means "any string, even of zero lenght" and ? means "one character". the mask "ge*" would match both "get" and "geronimo!" while "l?ve" matches "love" and "live", but not "legislative".
+If you'r not familiar with masking, * means "any string, even of zero lenght" and ? means "one character". the mask "ge\*" would match both "get" and "geronimo!" while "l?ve" matches "love" and "live", but not "legislative".

-"i??*" matches "inventory" and "inn", but not "is".
+"i??\*" matches "inventory" and "inn", but not "is".

-In the case of IRC atleast, "0" works as a *.
+In the case of IRC atleast, "0" works as a \*.

 If you wish to match IP-numbers in the single mask, there's 3 ways to do it.

-(This part is quoted from the WHO documentation in the ircu2.10.05 release notes, which you can find at [www.coder-com.undernet.org](http://www.coder- com.undernet.org))
+(This part is quoted from the WHO documentation in the ircu2.10.05 release notes, which you can find at <http://www.coder-com.undernet.org>)